ljj7975/3d_object_detection/README.md

 There also exist researchers working on non-PointNet models.
 One notable research is from Samsung AI called FCAF3D which attempts to process 3d data without anchor.

-In this assignment, I simply decide to use PointNet for simplicity.
+In this project, I simply decide to use PointNet for simplicity.
 I have only copied the [model implementation](https://github.com/fxia22/pointnet.pytorch/blob/master/pointnet/model.py).
 All the other components are implemented by myself.

+The final model `pretrained/model_final.pth` reports 79.69% (561/704) on validation set (20% of training set) and 74.35% (516/694) on test set.
+The training messages can be found [here](training_log.md) and the loss & val accuracy graphs can be visualized by running tensorboard (`tensorboard --logdir runs`).

+## Improvements

+There are number of techniques that I can apply to improve the performance

 ### Data augmentation